-Some are not using ISO 26000 and that is fine!
+Some are not using ISO 26000 and that is OK

-In a recent interview in a Swedish sustainability magazine a couple of companies stated
+In a recent interview in a Swedish sustainability magazine a couple of companies (RagnSell and ClasOhlson) stated

 ‘We are not using ISO 26000 because taking societal responsibility and solving societal challenges in a way that benefits the company can not be standardized’

 It made me think twice.
 Taking societal responsibility and solving societal challenges?